 While Ford engineers are not convinced the cracked manifolds are causing the exhaust complaints, the cracks are common enough to prompt Ford to actively consider a potentially costly recall.
 There are an estimated 135,000 Explorer police cruisers on the road today.

 Police departments in more than a dozen states have raised concerns about possible carbon monoxide leaks.
 Ford has declined multiple requests for an interview, but did release a video statement.

 "There's nothing that we take more seriously than providing you with the safest, most reliable vehicles to support your life saving work," said Hau Thai-Tang, Ford product development and purchasing executive vice president.

-In February, we reported on a.
+In February, we reported on a frightening 2015 crash in California.
 The police officer driving passed out.
 He believes it was carbon monoxide and is now suing Ford.

 Following more than 2,700 complaints, federal regulators last week expanded the investigation to cover model years 2011 to 2017, citing "preliminary testing that suggests…CO levels may be elevated in certain driving scenarios."

 "They live in these cruisers for, you know, eight hours at a time, maybe longer," Auburn fire department Capt.
 Shawn Steele said.

 In Auburn, Massachusetts, a third of the town's cruisers are out of service.
 The local chiefs of police association there tells CBS News at least 15 police agencies in that state alone have "sidelined" Ford Explorers and are "awaiting a solution from Ford," adding "the concern among Massachusetts police chiefs is exceptionally high."